bketelsen/cda/README.md

 # Developing

-### Building from source
+## Building from source

+You need Go 1.11 or above to use this properly.

-1. Checkout the repository into `$GOPATH/src/github.com/bketelsen/cda`
+1. Checkout the repository.
+If you put it into the `GOPATH`, you must set `GO111MODULE` to `on`

-*Note:* The source expects `bketelsen/cda` and not `bketelsen/cda.ms`!
+  * Optionally set `GOPROXY` to `https://microsoftgoproxy.azurewebsites.net` for more reliable builds.
+That server is experimental and might go away, though

-2. Use the makefile to build a binary
+1. Use the makefile to build a binary

 ```bash
 $ make
 ```

-3. The makefile will drop off an executable in the top level directory of the repository.
+1. The makefile will drop off an executable in the top level directory of the repository.

 ```bash
 $ chmod +x cda